 What is Myelopathy?

-Myelopathy is the result of compression of the spinal cord, often in the cervical area of the spine.
+do you need a prescription to buy disulfiram Myelopathy is the result of compression of the spinal cord, often in the cervical area of the spine.
 The compression of the neck portion of the spine can cause problems with fine motor skills, pain in the neck, loss of balance and trouble walking.

 What Causes Cervical Myelopathy?

-The most common causes of cervical myelopathy is age related inflammation, arthritis and associated symptoms such as bone spurs and the flattening of the spinal discs.
+Latuda to buy online The most common causes of cervical myelopathy is age related inflammation, arthritis and associated symptoms such as bone spurs and the flattening of the spinal discs.
 Though usually the gradual degeneration of the spine, also known as spondylosis, is the cause of myelopathy is can also occur as a result of an injury.

 Spinal stenosis is the narrowing of bony pathways in the spine where the spinal cord and nerves run through.
 Stenosis can occur with age and rheumatoid arthritis.

 Another cause of myelopathy is disc herniation, which is pressure on the spinal cord through a bulging spinal disc.
 Herniated discs happen over time as the spinal discs wear out and the outer wall becomes weak, which allows the inner nucleus to bulge and put pressure on the surrounding nerves.
 Though they can also be caused by a traumatic injury such as a car accident or sports injury.

 The compression of the spinal cord causes neck pain, tingling, numbness weakness, and difficulty with fine motor skills like writing.
 You may also experience difficulty walking, or loss of balance and coordination.
 Cervical myelopathy symptoms may extend from the neck into the arms depending on the cause and severity.